canopy-js/canopy-js/README.md

 Here is a room, and inside it a box.
 Here is a box, and inside it a key.
 But prose is just one long sequence.
-There's a beggining, a middle, and an end.
+There's a beginning, a middle, and an end.
-But that's not easy to remember.
+That's not so easy to remember.
 We could give explanations breadth.
 An explanation could span a large surface.
-This point is to the left of that one.
+Here one point and there another.
 From this point here we go down.
-This will much more stick in memory.
+This will much more stick into memory.
-Even if its all the same facts.
+Even if it's all the same facts.

 ### Usage